All Episodes

 Let me get right back to my point.

-And she's been told she's been telling us that there's no need to be worried about hacking.
+I was thinking that for two years we've been hearing about Hillary's email account, and she's been telling us that there's no need to be worried about hacking.

 It wasn't hacked.

-And now it seems like she's the one about worried about all this hacking, and it just seems this is how Democrats win, no matter which way you go, it's their side of the story.
+And now it seems like she's the one worried about all this hacking, and it just seems this is how Democrats win, no matter which way you go, it's their side of the story.

 Yeah, but you know, here's the thing about that.